EPC-MSU/XILab/README.md

   :bookmark_tabs: After setting new environmental variables ypu need to restart `cmd` session.

-## Editing and debugging

-For editing and debugging you need to install development software such as **MSVC2013** and **QtCreator**.

-* In **QtCreator**, it is convenient to perform visual editing of Windows.

-* In **MSVC2013**, you can edit and debug code, as well as build it.

-## Building a release using a Microsoft Visual Studio 2013

-To build releases for Windows, you can use the  Microsoft Visual Studio

-- Open `C:\projects\XILab\XILab.sln` file in Microsoft Visual Studio.

-- In the `BUILD>Configuration Manager...` menu, select the build type and platform.

-- Run builing in `BUILD>Build Solution`.

 ## Build a release using a build script

 To build releases for Windows, you can use the `C:\projects\XILab\build.bat` script.